MicrosoftDocs/azure-docs/articles/hpc-cache/client-load-balancing.md

 DNS is not required in order to mount clients using the NFS protocol and IP addresses.
 DNS *is* needed if you want to use domain names instead of IP addresses to reach hardware NAS systems, or if your workflow includes certain advanced protocol settings.

 The DNS system that you use to distribute addresses to clients does not need to be accessed by the HPC Cache.
-In some situations you might want to use a custom DNS system for the cache itself, but configuring a system for the cache is much more complicated than this client round-robin system.
-It is important to consult Azure support if you are thinking about changing your main HPC Cache DNS system to a custom configuration.
+In some situations you might want to use a custom DNS system for the cache itself, but configuring that system is much more complicated than setting up this kind of client round-robin system.
+You must consult Azure support if you are thinking about [changing your *HPC Cache's* DNS server](configuration.md#set-a-custom-dns-configuration) to a custom system.

 ### Configure round-robin distribution for cache mount points